About and FAQs

 There was a time when he was a vegetarian.
 But this didn’t work out very well and would sneak out and eat KFC Hot Wings when no-one was watching and would occasionally forget to be vegetarian.
 So he went back to being a carnivorous steak eating male and weirdly, he doesn’t forget to eat meat.

-Chris has written about restaurants and dining out in Exeter extensively and enjoys many things in life including films, get-rich-quick schemes, keeping guinea pigs and pretending to know about wine.
+Chris has written about restaurants and dining out in Exeter extensively and enjoys many things in life including films, keeping guinea pigs and pretending to know about wine.

-During the day, he works at one of Exeter’s award-winning academic institutions as a library nerd with a specialism in social media.
+During the day, he works at one of Exeter’s award-winning academic institutions as a library nerd.

 Chris is always up for a bit of freelance writing and has written content for Exeter Living, The Student Pocket Guide, Sainsburys Magazine and Blogosphere Magazine.